fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 </body>
 ```

-We recommend placing `<nav class="flc-toc-tocContainer">` near the top of your page so it's visible and easily
+It is recommended to place `<nav class="flc-toc-tocContainer">` near the top of the page so it's visible and easily
 accessible to keyboard users.
-You can add additional classes of your own to style the Table Of Contents to fit in with
+Use additional classes to style the Table Of Contents to customize its appearance.
-the look of your site.

 ## Add dependencies to the page